 We need to reject the idea of "someone else will complete you."

-The thing is, you need to be complete by yourself first, then the person you’re with should be the one to complement you.
+Single or dating, you need to be complete by yourself first, then the person you’re with should be the one to complement you.

 Like a nice piece of juicy steak.
 It’s perfect by itself but pair it with a warm gravy filled mashed potatoes and BOOOM!
 A whole new level of awesomeness.
 Doesn’t mean steak by itself isn’t enough because seriously, I would have it every single day for the rest of my life and die happy with high blood pressure.
 NOT.EVEN.JOKING.